cert-manager/testing-addons/cm-vault/README.md

 This Terragrunt workflow deploys and configures cert-manager, Hashicorp Vault and a cert-manager Vault `ClusterIssuer` to an existing Kubernetes cluster.

-Vault will be deployed in the insecure dev mode with a [PKI Secrets Engine](https://www.vaultproject.io/docs/secrets/pki) configured for issuing certs for `cert-manager.io` subdomains.
+Vault will be deployed in the insecure dev mode with a [PKI Secrets Engine](https://www.vaultproject.io/docs/secrets/pki) configured for issuing certs for `cert-manager.io` subdomains by default.

 A `ClusterIssuer` named `vault-issuer` will be created that can issue certs from this PKI using Vault's dev root token.

 A `Certificate` named `demo-app-vault-cert` will be created that issued by `vault-issuer`.

-> Note: The allowed DNS names are restricted to subdomains of `cert-manager.io`.
+> Note: The allowed DNS names are restricted to subdomains of `cert-manager.io` by default.

 ## Dependencies Graph